BurgerFi to Serve Plant-Based Beyond Burger at Coral Gables Location

 Courtesy of BurgerFI

-Vegans and carnivores may seem like they're on opposing teams, but that was before the Beyond Burger.
-The plant-based patty, made by Cali-based Beyond Meat, 'bleeds' (beet juice), cooks, and tastes like the real thing — and it's been a huge hit with eaters of every persuasion since its release last year.
+Vegans and carnivores might seem like they're on opposing teams, but that was before the Beyond Burger.
+The plant-based patty, made by Cali-based Beyond Meat, bleeds (beet juice), cooks, and tastes like the real thing — and it's been a huge hit with eaters of every persuasion since its release last year.

-Now, gourmet chain BurgerFi is adding the groundbreaking burger to the menu in select locations, including Coral Gables (136 Miracle Mile) starting Monday, July 3.
+Now gourmet chain BurgerFi is adding the groundbreaking burger to the menu in select locations, including Coral Gables (136 Miracle Mile), beginning Monday, July 3.

-The Beyond Burger will be served as a hefty single patty topped with pickles, onions, lettuce, tomato, mayonnaise, mustard, ketchup and American cheese (vegans can skip the cheese and mayo, and have it on a vegan bun or in a lettuce wrap).
-The traditional build will run $8.27; green-style with vegan bun will be $8.77.
+The Beyond Burger will be served as a hefty single patty topped with pickles, onions, lettuce, tomato, mayonnaise, mustard, ketchup, and American cheese (vegans can skip the cheese and mayo and order it on a vegan bun or in a lettuce wrap).
+The traditional build costs $8.27; green-style with vegan bun runs $8.77.

-"It was imperative that we deliver on the traditional burger eating experience our fans know and love, while providing the option for choice which is why we’re offering the Beyond Burger in both traditional and vegan burger builds," BurgerFi CEO Corey Winograd told the New Times.
-"The Beyond Burger looks, cooks and satisfies much like a traditional burger."
+"It was imperative that we deliver on the traditional burger-eating experience our fans know and love, while providing the option for choice, which is why we’re offering the Beyond Burger in both traditional and vegan burger builds," BurgerFi CEO Corey Winograd tells New Times.
+"The Beyond Burger looks, cooks, and satisfies much like a traditional burger.

-"We recognized that consumers are seeking different burger offerings and that there is a mainstream demand for a plant-based option," he added.
+"We recognized that consumers are seeking different burger offerings and that there is a mainstream demand for a plant-based option," he adds.
 "We sampled and cooked multiple plant-based burgers before choosing Beyond Meat for our Beyond Burger.
-What attracted us most about the Beyond Burger is that it had 20g of plant-based protein, and no GMOs, gluten, or soy.
+What attracted us most about the Beyond Burger is that it had 20 grams of plant-based protein and no GMOs, gluten, or soy.
 The Beyond Burger delivers on BurgerFi’s commitment to offering sustainable and quality products."

 |